 Dr. Timothy Hain, a prominent expert in VM and other vestibular disorders, considers the first-generation antihistamines effective vestibular suppressants and potentially helpful for some of his patients.
 His article on drug management of vestibular migraine has excellent information.
 Anecdotally, in social media we do not see many people reporting success with antihistamines.
 Dr, Hain says they are ineffective when the symptoms already start so maybe this is why.
 Perhaps Benadryl for vestibular migraine would be helpful to preempt an anticipated attack.

-4- Why Does Benadryl work for migraine when other anti-histamines don’t work?
+4- Why Does Benadryl work for migraine headaches when other anti-histamines don’t work?

 The other category of antihistamines, called second-generation antihistamines, do not cross the blood-brain barrier and are not anticholinergics.
 Examples are citerizine (Zyrtec), fexofenadine (Allegra) and loratadine (Claritin).
 These can be very helpful for seasonal allergies.
 Since they do not cross the blood-brain barrier they do not have the same possibly helpful effect as the first-generation antihistamines.
 They also do not have the same side effect profile.

-5- Is Benadryl for migraine considered a preventive or acute treatment?
+5- Is Benadryl for migraine headaches considered a preventive or acute treatment?

-When doctors suggest using Benadryl for headache and migraine, it is typically done for acute treatment.
+When doctors suggest using Benadryl for headache and migraine episodes, it is typically done for acute treatment.
 There aren’t good studies to support using first-generation antihistamines as migraine preventives.
 Later, we will discuss the recent controversy about frequent use of diphenhydramine and similar medications.

 We have a resource loaded with excellent information on migraine preventives if you think you are at the point of needing to talk to your doctor about them.